Research funders requirements

 If your project is funded by the EU, the following regulations on Open Access apply:

-- A machine readable copy of a published article, or the latest peer reviewed manuscript must be archived in a research archive like DUO at UiO.
+A machine readable copy of a published article, or the latest peer reviewed manuscript (postprint) must be deposited in a repository like DUO research archive at UiO.
+This must be done as soon as possible, and at the latest upon publication.

-- Bibliographic data must be available to ensure that a publication is searchable and retrievable.
+Bibliographic data must be available immediately to ensure that a publication is searchable and retrievable in the repository.

 - See the University of Oslo's pages on the EU programmes